About human needs, continued

 unconsciously pick

-wounded, un-aware people over and over again,
+wounded, unaware people over and over again,

 until they choose to heal.
 Personal

-can partially heal each root of codependence, over
+significantly reduce each root of codependence, over

 time.
-These ideas gained general public and clinical acceptance after (1980+) Maslow proposed this hierarchy of needs.
+These ideas gained general public and clinical acceptance several

 He

-proposed that if we feel our level
+proposed that if we fill our level

-1, 2, and 3 needs are satisfied enough,
+1, 2, and 3 needs well enough,

 then we focus on filling...